The Cauchy-Dirichlet problem for the Moore-Gibson-Thompson equation: Introduction

 We recall as first the study of well-posedness and long-time behaviour for the JMGT equation (with time-dependent viscosity) carried out in \cite{kalt-las-posp_2012}; see also the recent \cite{racke-said_2019}.
 Former contributions to the understanding of the analytical features of its linearization are found in \cite{kalten-etal_2011} and \cite{marchand-etal_2012}, where major focus is placed on well-posedness of IBVP with homogenous (Dirichlet or Neumann) boundary data and on stability properties; in particular, \cite{marchand-etal_2012} further provides a detailed spectral analysis.
 While they establish well-posedness in more than one functional setting and show that the dynamics is governed by a strongly continuous {\em group}, these works disclose the crucial role of the parameters $b$ and $\gamma$ (defined by \eqref{e:gamma}) for well-posedness and uniform stability, respectively.
 Indeed, in the case $b=0$ the associated initial-boundary value problems are ill-posed \cite{kalten-etal_2011}.
 Given $b>0$, then $\gamma$ must be positive, if one wants to ensure the property of {\em uniform} stability.
 These findings have been revisited in \cite{delloro-pata_2017} within the history framework.

 Most relevant to the present work is the study of the Cauchy-Dirichlet and Cauchy-Neumann problems with non-homogeneous boundary data performed in \cite{bucci-pan-jee_2019}, where a novel viewpoint and avenue of investigation is adopted.
 More precisely, the MGT equation is embedded in a family of wave equations with memory depending on a vectorial parameter.
 This viewpoint enables the derivation of both interior and trace regularity results; see \cite[Theorem~5.3]{bucci-pan-jee_2019} and \cite[Corollary~6.3]{bucci-pan-jee_2019}.
+The boundary data are assumed to be square integrable (in time and space) and provide a unique solution in a weaker topology, compared to our result.

-The subsequent work \cite{trig_2020} proves results about the same Cauchy-Dirichlet and Cauchy-Neumann problems, taking the original path of \cite{kalten-etal_2011} and \cite{marchand-etal_2012}.
-The analysis in \cite{trig_2020} shares with \cite{bucci-pan-jee_2019} the requirement that, in the case of the Cauchy-Dirichlet problem, both the initial data and the forcing term are homogeneous; the boundary data are assumed to be square integrable and provide a unique solution in a weaker topology, compared to our result.
-The work \cite{trig_2020} contains trace regularity results for both problems.
+We recently learnt about the subsequent work \cite{trig_2020} that proves results about the same Cauchy-Dirichlet and Cauchy-Neumann problems, taking the original path of \cite{kalten-etal_2011} and \cite{marchand-etal_2012}.
+Trace regularity results for both problems are obtained therein, in the case of homogeneous initial data and forcing term, under square integrable boundary data which are subject to a continuity condition at $t=0$.

 Because high intensity focused ultrasound plays a central role in several medical procedures as well as industrial applications, optimal control problems arise naturally in the context of NLA.
 A thorough overview of the literature on optimization problems associated with nonlinear PDE models for acoustic wave propagation is beyond the present work's scopes; {\sl cf.}~\cite{kalten-review_2015} and its references.
 We limit ourselves to studies on the (MGT and) JMGT model.
 A functional-analytical framework and a solution to a minimization problem associated with the MGT equation is provided in \cite{bucci-las_2019}, combining variational arguments with operator-theoretic techniques.
 Specifically for the JMGT equation, we recall that \cite{nikolic-kalten_2017} deals with shape optimization; a sensitivity analysis with respect to the (relaxation) parameter $\tau>0$ has been carried out in \cite{kalten-nikolic_2019,kalten-nikolic_arxiv2019}.